 Existing Regulation of Crowdfunding

 For California charities, the Office of the California Attorney General is the key regulatory agency focused on charitable solicitations.
 It has issued several helpful publications on a variety of topics, including “Crowdfunding & Nonprofits: The Attorney General’s Guide for Crowdfunding Sites, Charities, and Donors.”
-This is fairly viewed as a general stamp of approval with the clear cave, though, that crowdfunding is subject to regulatory oversight like fundraising solicitations generally.
+This is fairly viewed as a general stamp of approval with the clear caveat, though, that crowdfunding is subject to regulatory oversight like fundraising solicitations generally.

 More particularly, “if a crowdfunding site meets the legal definition of a commercial fundraiser or fundraising counsel then they are required to register with the Attorney General’s Registry of Charitable Trusts and comply with all reporting requirements.”